 - You may now open your envelope, write your exam number on the exam itself and read your exam instructions.
 Do not write your name on your exam.

-- You may now enter the exam by typing the code provided and hit the green button.
+- You may now enter the exam by clicking the green button.

 Start of an Exam

 - The exam administrator will leave the room after the exam has been officially started.
 Any student who has a question or problem during an exam should go to Cartwright 202.